afeld/computing-in-context/notebooks.md

 - [Consider which visualization type is most appropriate.](lecture_20.ipynb#what-visualization-should-i-use)
 - If you’re trying to show more than three variables at once (e.g. X axis, Y axis, and color), try simplifying.
 - [Other best practices.](https://xdgov.github.io/data-design-standards/)

-### Grading

-The Rubrics in Gradescope have [Items](https://guides.gradescope.com/hc/en-us/articles/22249389005709-Grading-Submissions#h_01HHDFGS9DRQ52GVJAG04KPBVV) that correspond to the different sections/requirements.
-Each will be broken down to:

-- Full credit
-- Partial credit (half points)
-- Incomplete (zero points)

-There will no points assigned between those values.
-In other words, if a specific section that is attempted but didn't meet all the requirements, it will get half the points for that Rubric Item, no matter how far off it was.

 ## Submission